Category:Leeds Model Company

 Lithographed paper and wood rolling stock

 For the cheaper range, Leeds produced rolling stock with wooden bodies, and lithographed paper decals.
-As well as being cheaper to produce, the paper decals meant that Leeds could offer customers the chance to give their existing wooden rolling stock a new identity just by buying and applying a fresh set of decals, and also let Leeds advertise at the "constructor" market.
+As well as being less expensive to produce, the paper decals meant that Leeds could offer customers the chance to give their existing wooden rolling stock a new identity just by buying and applying a fresh set of decals, and also let Leeds aim advertising at the "home constructor" market.

 "Bakelite" rolling stock